 With the integration of Kosovo Serbs, Kosovo Police formally became the only police force operating throughout Kosovo, providing safety, public order and law enforcement.

-Although the security situation in northern municipalities is gradually improved, the ethnic incidents are reduced, and the trust is somehow restored, there are some functionalization problems (such as the language barrier).
+Although the security situation in northern municipalities is improved, the ethnic incidents are reduced, and the trust is somehow restored, there are still some functionalization problems (such as the language barrier).